AndriousSolutions/mvc/README.md

 > The 'Controller' is everything else.

 ## 'View' is the `build()` function
-Like the traditional **build()** function, you have the **setState()** function.
-Further, if you have your 'View' Class in a separate file (e.g. View.dart), you then can have all your code responsible for the 'look and feel' in one place.
-As well as as many top-level functions, top-level variables and as many other Classes you like---all in one file.
+You override the **build()** function found in the 'View' Class.
+Of course, this being a MVC design pattern, most of the 'data' the View needs to display or what have you comes from the Controller (e.g. _con.telephoneNumber()).
+The Controller is passed as a parameter to your 'View'.
+You are to let the Controller worry about what data to display, and the View worry about how to display it.
+Finally, like the traditional build function, you do the **setState()** function if you need it.
+Although most calls, by MVC design, will now instead come from the passed Controller reference (e.g _con.invoiceTotal()).

 ## 'Controller' is `StatefulWidget` + `State<T extends StatefulWidget>`
 And like the State object, you have access to the usual properties: **widget**, **context** and **mounted**.
 Further, the Controller (and it's data info.) will persist between **build()** function calls like the State object.

+## Dart Programming Language
+Further, with Flutter written in the Dart programming language, you can have your 'View' and 'Controller' Class in a separate files (e.g. View.dart).
+And, unlike .java files, a file name need not correspond to a particular Class name inside.
+With your 'View' file, for example, you can have all the code responsible for the 'look and feel' of your app all in one place.

+In Dart, you can define code outside of classes.
+Variables, functions, getters, and setters can all live outside of classes.
+So not only the Class that overrides the build() function , but as many top-level functions, top-level variables and as many other Classes you like can make of the 'View', the 'Controller' or the 'Model'
+---all in one file.
+Or in multiple files, and you simply import them.

 ## Try it out now
-In Flutter, its possible to 'try before you fork' this repo by inserting into your metadata file, **pubspec.yaml**, this git url: `git://github.com/AndriousSolutions/mvc.git`
+In Flutter, its possible to 'try before you fork' this repo by inserting this git url into your metadata file, **pubspec.yaml**: `git://github.com/AndriousSolutions/mvc.git`
 ![mvc git url](https://i.imgur.com/gIc1ejh.png)

 ![Exclaimation Point](https://i.imgur.com/KfdDFVK.png)
 This repo will not last forever(Nothing ever does).
 Download it.
 Make it better.
 Then Share.

 ## Getting Started with Flutter

 [Online Documentation](https://flutter.io/).